top of page

 Indeed, the combination of a surplus of workers, technology, and improving regional stability and business conditions are key factors as to why Africa is becoming a bigger player in the global economy.

-ESG is a massive investment driver in Africa.
-It is no longer viewed as simple ‘the right thing to do’ – rather, understanding and delivering on key environmental, social and governance factors is a business imperative that is here to stay.
+ESG is a major investment driver in Africa.
+It is no longer just “the right thing to do.”
+Understanding and implementing key environmental, social, and governance factors is now a business imperative that underpins long-term growth and resilience in the region.

 Girl in market place with phone small.jpg